(for veterinary information only)

 BRAND NAME: ALAVERT, CLARITIN

 The traditional antihistamines on the market are notorious for their drowsiness side effect.
 Loratadine represents a “new generation” of antihistamine which does not cross the blood-brain barrier and does not cause drowsiness.
 It also is much longer lasting than some of the “classic” antihistamines in use.
 The size of this tablet and its once or twice a day dosing schedule make it a convenient antihistamine for pet usage.
-Loratadine, a member of the piperidine class of antihistamines, has gotten relatively positive reviews in particular for the treatment of feline itchy skin.
+Loratadine, a member of the piperidine class of antihistamines, has gotten relatively positive reviews in particular for the treatment of feline itchy skin but actual published studies are few.

 HOW THIS MEDICATION IS USED